zzzprojects/docs/entityframework-extensions.net/pages/getting-started/providers/efcore/efcore-devart-mysql-provider.md

 ## Create Data Model

-Model is a collection of classes to interact with the database.
+The model is a collection of classes to interact with the database.

  - A model stores data that is retrieved according to the commands from the Controller and displayed in the View.
  - It can also be used to manipulate the data to implement the business logic.